BruchesLena/wrapper/README.md

 * Keras

 # Installation
-Either clone this repository or download a release zip-file and extract it somewhere.
+Download a release zip-file and extract it somewhere.

 # Wrapper functionality
 * Training your own network;